-- It commits Telstra to structural separation by 1 July 2018 - through the progressive disconnection of fixed voice and broadband services from Telstra’s copper and HFC networks, while the NBN is being rolled out; and
+- It commits Telstra to structural separation by 1 July 2018 - through the progressive disconnection of fixed voice and broadband services from Telstra’s copper and HFC networks, while the nbn™ is being rolled out; and

-- It sets out the various measures which Telstra will put in place to provide for equivalence and transparency in the supply of regulated fixed network services to its wholesale customers and the supply of comparable services to its retail customers during the transition to the NBN.
+- It sets out the various measures which Telstra will put in place to provide for equivalence and transparency in the supply of regulated fixed network services to its wholesale customers and the supply of comparable services to its retail customers during the transition to the nbn.

-- Improved transparency and equivalence on price.
 Improved transparency of Telstra’s costs in supplying fixed network services, allowing a comparison between the Internal Wholesale Price and the External Wholesale Price.

-- Measurable service delivery and quality.
 There are enhanced requirements concerning operational quality and delivery standards for regulated services, and reliability of Telstra Wholesale business support systems.
 These standards will be backed by automatic service rebates for wholesale customers who sign the SLA Rebate Deed.
 Telstra Wholesale customers may request a copy of the SLA Rebate Deed from their Telstra Wholesale Account Manager or Business Operations Manager.

-- Quick resolution of disputes.
 Wholesale customer complaints regarding non-price equivalence matters for regulated fixed network services, or matters concerning TEBA queuing, will be resolved quickly through the new, fast track Accelerated Investigation Process.
 If that does not provide a satisfactory outcome, the matter can be escalated to the new Independent Telecommunications Adjudicator.

-- Information security.
 Wholesale customers can be assured that their confidential information is protected through more detailed internal ‘ring-fencing’ and extensive measures to maintain separate retail, wholesale and network services business units.